jparrent/usvotesgraphs/README.md

 <a id='Organization'></a>
 ## 4. Project Organization

-[Under construction]

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` (currently not in use) ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original .json data from www.govtrack.us.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (currently empty) │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries (empty) │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. (empty) │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.